 The Dropcruiser allows for some decently tight turns with no wheelbite thanks to its big wheel cutouts which give it good clearance for carving.
 It has a more subtle concave than the Switchblade, which cuddles your feet just enough to make pushing and carving pleasant and effective.

 Being a double drop (though with a relatively small drop), you can also practice sliding and riding down mild slopes on the Dropcruiser.
 Carving and commuting, however, is probably where this board excels the most, thanks also to the turny and carvy Paris V2 RKP trucks and the big soft 70mm wheels.

 The Arbor Dropcruiser is also a looker with some gorgeous design options.
 I’m personally a big fan of the Dropcruiser’s artsy looks – I prefer them to the mountain-inspired themes of the Switchblade.
-See my complete review of the Dropcruiser or check out the price of the Photo Collection version directly on Amazon.
+See my complete review of the Dropcruiser, or check it out here on Amazon.

 Double drop longboards usually serve a clear purpose: getting you as low and stable as possible for optimal distance pushing and fast travel.
 They’re also great for throwing slides in a safe and smooth manner at decent freeriding speed.
 Their special construction design is simply the best for these types of riding.